 The Accident-Only plan is designed for customers on a limited budget — you can expect to pay just $6 to $10 per month for Accident-Only coverage.
 However, this plan covers only a few perils, including only traumatic injuries like broken bones, snake bites, accidental swallowing and more.
 It won’t cover long-term illnesses or genetic conditions like hip dysplasia and cancer.

 The Wellness Routine plan isn’t an individual plan itself but an optional add-on that you can purchase with the Accident-Only plan or the BestBenefit plan for an additional monthly premium.
 This coverage extends your insurance to include routine care and wellness treatments.
-Some examples of extras you get with this add-on include:
+Some examples of extras you get with the pet wellness plan include:

 - Wellness exam fee coverage: If you take your pet in for an annual wellness visit with your vet, your wellness coverage extension will help you cover the cost of vet fees.